-Three leading neoconservatives founded IRD in 1981: Novak of the AEI; Neuhaus, who wrote IRD's founding statement and was then an associate of the EPPC; and Penn Kemble, one of the leaders of the right-wing Social Democrats/USA.
-The primary domestic target of the IRD has always been the progressive politics of the mainline Protestant churches (see GroupWatch IRD profile).
+Three leading neoconservatives founded IRD in 1981: Novak, Neuhaus, and Penn Kemble, one of the leaders of the neoconservative Social Democrats/USA.
+A primary domestic target of IRD has been the progressive politics of the mainline Protestant churches.

-For more than two decades the IRD has advocated U.S. military interventionism.
-During the 1980s, the IRD attempted to rally U.S. Christians around a program of higher military budgets and military campaigns against the Soviet Union and allied countries such as Nicaragua, Angola, and Cuba.
-The IRD was a leading advocate of U.S. military aid and intervention in Central America and the Caribbean during the Reagan administrations, and it routinely challenged the patriotism and the belief systems of Christians who didn't share its militarist and interventionist spirit.
-When the IRD wasn't criticizing the Protestant denominations for being soft on Communism, it was charging that they were anti-Semitic and anti-Israeli.
-For its part, the IRD has long echoed the policies of the Likud Party militarists and right-wing Zionists.
-In addition to the Protestant denominations, the IRD considers the National Council of Churches (NCC) and its counterpart World Council of Churches to be instruments of liberalism and secularism.
+During the 1980s, IRD attempted to rally U.S. Christians around a program of higher military budgets and military campaigns against the Soviet Union and allied countries such as Nicaragua, Angola, and Cuba.
+The IRD was a leading advocate of U.S. military intervention in Central America and the Caribbean during the Reagan administration, and it routinely challenged the patriotism and the belief systems of Christians who didn't share its militarist and interventionist spirit.

-Although the Sandinistas in Nicaragua and liberation theology are no longer considered by the IRD to be the threats that they once were, the institute has maintained its assault on what it calls the "liberal" leadership of the mainstream churches while at the same time speaking out for the neoconservative foreign policy agenda.
+Although the Sandinistas in Nicaragua and liberation theology are no longer considered by the IRD to be key threats, the institute has maintained its assault on what it calls the "liberal" leadership of the mainstream churches while at the same time speaking out for the neoconservative foreign policy agenda.
 Its mission of "reforming the Church's social and political witness, and building and strengthening democracy and religious liberty at home and abroad" has closely followed the evolving neoconservative foreign policy agenda—from militant anticommunism to post-Cold War U.S. global supremacy.

-In an article about the U.S. invasion and occupation of Iraq, IRD vice president Alan Wisdom advised church leaders to trust U.S. military and political leaders rather than to question their judgment.
+In an article about the U.S. invasion and occupation of Iraq, for example, then-IRD vice president Alan Wisdom advised church leaders to trust U.S. military and political leaders rather than to question their judgment.
 "Church leaders are wrong to speak on matters about which they lack the information and competence," wrote Wisdom.
 "Church leaders should teach, to both citizens and policy makers, the principles by which moral decisions may be made.
-But in the case of war against Iraq, those grave decisions must finally be made by government and military leaders within their spheres of competence and authority" (IRD, October 10, 2003).
+But in the case of war against Iraq, those grave decisions must finally be made by government and military leaders within their spheres of competence and authority."

 The IRD has established a network of so-called "renewal groups" within each mainstream church and a coordinating body called the Association for Church Renewal.
-In a review of United Methodism at Risk: A Wake-Up Call, by Leon Howell, Rev. Andrew Weaver concludes that the reason why "ultra-right-wing" foundations such as the Scaife, Bradley, and Olin foundations have funded the IRD since the 1980s is to counter mainstream Protestant churches that "have been and remain a powerful and influential voice for moderate and progressive social values in American society."
-As Weaver observed, and as IRD would likely agree: "If you control the activities and leadership of mainline Protestant churches you can do a lot to muffle the social conscience of the nation and stifle civil discourse."
-In his book, Howell advocates that the United Methodist Church, Presbyterian Church U.S.A., and Episcopal Church assume a "fighting mood" to defend themselves against the IRD's takeover campaigns through right-wing renewal groups (Sightings, July 10, 2003).
+In a review of Leon Howell's United Methodism at Risk: A Wake-Up Call, Rev. Andrew Weaver concluded that the reason why "ultra-right-wing" foundations such as the Scaife, Bradley, and Olin foundations have funded the IRD since the 1980s is to counter mainstream Protestant churches that "have been and remain a powerful and influential voice for moderate and progressive social values in American society."
+Weaver observed, "If you control the activities and leadership of mainline Protestant churches you can do a lot to muffle the social conscience of the nation and stifle civil discourse."
+In his book, Howell advocates that the United Methodist Church, Presbyterian Church U.S.A., and Episcopal Church assume a "fighting mood" to defend themselves against the IRD's takeover campaigns through right-wing renewal groups.

-The liberal think tank Institute for Democracy Studies (IDS) has closely followed the IRD's attempt to introduce right-wing schisms in the mainstream churches (see, for example, its report A Moment to Decide: The Crisis of Mainstream Presbyterianism).
-According to IDS president Alfred Ross, the IRD's agenda is "part of a longstanding and comprehensive agenda of ultraconservative forces to transform key elements of our mainstream consensus" (IDS Insights, December 2001).
-"The mainline denominations are another prime target, representing billions of dollars in assets as well as formidable communications capacities that exert moral influence in defining 'Judeo-Christian values' for policymakers and voters.
+The liberal Institute for Democracy Studies (IDS) closely followed the IRD's attempt to introduce right-wing schisms in the mainstream churches.
+IDS president Albert Ross wrote in 2001 that IRD's agenda is "part of a longstanding and comprehensive agenda of ultraconservative forces to transform key elements of our mainstream consensus. … "The mainline denominations are another prime target, representing billions of dollars in assets as well as formidable communications capacities that exert moral influence in defining 'Judeo-Christian values' for policymakers and voters.
 Under particular aggressive attack are the Presbyterian, United Methodist, and Episcopal churches—with their combined membership of 14 million.
 The Right has already succeeded in taking over the largest Protestant denomination in the nation, the Southern Baptist Convention, and is using it effectively to advance its agenda."

 In a May 2004 article entitled "Conservative Dominionists Seek to Split Protestant Churches," the New York Times reported: "The Institute on Religion and Democracy, a small organization based in Washington, has helped incubate traditionalist insurrections against the liberal politics of the denomination's leaders."
-IDS president Alfred Ross told the New York Times: "The mainline denominations are a strategic piece on the chess board that the right wing is trying to dominate" (New York Times, May 22, 2004).
+IDS president Alfred Ross told the Times: "The mainline denominations are a strategic piece on the chess board that the right wing is trying to dominate."

 IRD is closely allied with antifeminist organizations such as Concerned Women for America.
 IRD's late president Diane Knippers was on the advisory board of Concerned Women for America and, along with Janice Shaw Crouse, founded an IRD project on international women called the Ecumenical Coalition on Women and Society (ECWS), which aimed to "counter radical feminist ideology and agenda."
 According to a statement posted on IRD's website: "Working with and through women in mainline, evangelical, Roman Catholic, and Orthodox churches, ECWS works to organize biblically orthodox women within denominations as a grassroots voice for reasoned faith and responsible freedom."